developer-zebra/developer-zebra-site/src/ppc/2-2/guide/setup/index.md

 PPC Client registers with the server and uploads battery data.

 ####Remote Configuration Deployment
+For remote configuration using StageNow or an EMM (using XML or Managed Config), install PPCClientMgr.apk located in `PPCClient\PluginCSP`.
 After PPC client and PPCClientMgr app installation, follow these steps to create StageNow profiles to remotely configure the client:
 1. Start PPC client
 2. Configure PPC settings with CSP